Did you know?

 Dieting and the Drive for Thinness

-Dieting and weight control strategies reflect how dissatisfied a person is with their body size and shape.
-They are associated with the onset of eating disorders, and in general can be dangerous to health.
+Dieting and weight control strategies reflect how dissatisfied a person is with body size and shape.
+They're associated with the onset of eating disorders, and in general can be dangerous to health.

 - 42% of 1st-3rd grade girls want to be thinner (Collins, 1991).